eric-brechemier/within/README.md

       publish( "bonus", 100 );
     });

-The shorter form is also useful when interacting with a module from within another module:
+The shorter form is also useful when interacting with a space from within another space:

-    within( "example.org/test", function( get, set, publish, subscribe ){
+    within( "example.org/test", function( publish, subscribe, get, set ){

       var game = within( "example.org/game" );